 So, I needed a way to clean them properly.
 This was the first step towards producing the perfect vinyl rip.

 If you ever visit a hi-fi turntable forum and check out the vinyl section, you will come across one startling fact.
-This is: never touch the surface of your LPs.
+This is: you should never touch the surface of your vinyl and LPs.

 Why?
 Because every time you touch your vinyl you leave dirt and grease on its surface.
 You might not be able to see it but it’ll be there.